In this section, we introduce the materials we use for our instruments:

 Eko Guitars Rockbucker

-Developed for the AIRE Std, these are two Eko Rockbucker, which can be used separately through the dedicated split.
-They keep the Rockbucker's features by adding power, whilst improving the Signal / Noise ratio.
+Developed for the AIRE Std, these are two Eko Rockbuckers that can also be used separately through coil-splitting.
+They retain the Rockbucker's characteristics while adding power and further improving the signal-to-noise ratio.

 Wilkinson Pickups